An airline-by-airline guide to fees, pets, bumping & more

 You’ll want to report any problems right away — some airlines only recognize a problem reported four hours after it arose — so make sure you head straight to the baggage service office of your airline to file a claim.
 All that said, a couple airlines have additional policies for baggage problems, which are highlighted below.

-Delta Airlines: If your bag is 12 or more hours late, you may be eligible for a baggage fee refund.
+Delta Airlines: If your bag is 12 or more hours late, you may be eligible for a baggage fee rebate in the form of an electronic travel voucher for future Delta flights.
 SkyMiles members are eligible for 2,500 bonus miles if their bags don’t make it to the carousel in 20 minutes or less (after a domestic flight only).

-The Bureau of Transportation Statistics report that about one-fifth of flights are delayed or canceled each year.
+The Bureau of Transportation Statistics reports that just over 19% of flights have been delayed so far in 2019.
 Some airports are more reliable than others about getting flights out on time, but if you face a less-than-punctual takeoff time, airlines are required to do certain things, like provide working bathrooms (thankfully) as well as food and non-alcoholic drinks if you’re stuck on the tarmac.
-Plus, once that plane backs away from the gate, they have three hours (four for international flights) to be wheels up, or else they’ll get hit with a major fine.
+Plus, once that plane backs away from the gate, they have three hours (four for international flights) to be wheels up, or else the airline will get hit with a major fine.

 Beyond these federal obligations, some airlines offer additional things in the event of a delay or cancellation.
 There are some exceptions to most of these, like if the delay is caused by weather or extraordinary circumstances, so be prepared.